 How fun is this?
 Not to mention, it teaches the kids a work ethic.
 We can't make your breakfast until you go get the eggs.

 Our own berry farm supports our jam, jelly and preserves production.
 The abundance of our farm will be uniquely preserved.
 Zucchini chutney anyone?
 Currently we have quince jam that is DELICIOUS!
-This year's quince jam was combined with strawberries.
+I love experimenting with quince combinations.
+Quince strawberry is a delight and quince cranberry will soon be on the shelves.

 Random, right?
 But African Violets have long been one of our many passions.
 We recycle bottles to make self-watering planters for the beauties we sell.
 Beautiful AND easy.
 Glass wine bottles make lovely planters, but plastic is safer for little hands.
 We'll try them all.